 Telit provides Mobile Equipment Identifier (MEID) as part of the Global Hexadecimal Assignment Guidelines and Procedures

 The 56-bit identifier structure is compatible between 3GPP IMEI and 3GPP2 MEID.
+MEIDs

-MEIDs Each MS is assigned a unique MEID.
-The MEID identifies the manufacturer of the MS.
+Each MS is assigned a unique MEID.
+When used as SF_EUIMID, it is uniquely assigned to an R-UIM.